 Astria has worked directly with software publishers' SAM teams continuously since 1999.
-We have built tracking tools, provided data, analysed sales data, profiled customers, organised SAM engagements and developed processes throughout this time.
-We have managed 1000's of Compliance Reviews for vendors from which we have gained detailed experience of working with end-customers.
+We have built tracking tools, provided data, analysed sales data, profiled customers, managed SAM engagements and developed processes throughout this time.
+We have managed 1000's of License Compliance Reviews for vendors from which we have gained detailed experience of working with end-customers.
 Over 100,000 engagements have been put through our engagement tool SASS®.
-We can initiate direct engagement with customers; manage, track and measure engagement campaigns; or simply be your SAM team.
-We, or your SAM partners, can engage with customers online via SASS ® , by telephone and via onsite visits as needed.
+We can initiate direct engagement with customers; manage, track and measure engagement campaigns; or simply be your Compliance/SAM team.
+We, or your partners, can engage with customers online via our SASS ® service, by telephone and via onsite visits as needed.

 Software Asset Management